Iogsotot/petshop/README.md

 # Petshop app
 A test CRUD application.
 Technical stack: React, TypeScript, Redux Toolkit, CSS modules, SCSS, Fake API (Json-server).

-## Available Scripts

-To run the application, follow these steps:
+## To run the application, follow these steps:

  1. Copy the repository code to your computer: